Upgrade from 2.0.0

 username@hostnameformat - ADB_VENDOR_KEYS environment variable support for additional vendor keys

-- Proper PEM format handling with both strict and lax format parsing
+- Proper PEM-format handling with both strict and lax format parsing

 - Custom error types for robust key management (